dshieble/dshieble.github.io/_posts/2017-1-2-group-theory.md

 There are some similarities between mathematical structures and the classes of object-oriented programming.
 Often we study general structures that must obey some axiom, and then define "subclasses" of those structures that obey additional axioms.
 For example, rings are subclasses of groups - they satisfy all of the same axioms, but they add an additional operation and some additional structure.

-Why do we spend the effort developing and proving theorums about general mathematical structures?
+Why do we spend the effort developing and proving theorems about general mathematical structures?
 For the same reason that we define classes and subclasses rather than build each object seperately - to minimize redundancy and reduce complexity.
-When we've proven a theorum about a particular structure, then that theorum applies to everything with that structure.
+When we've proven a theorem about a particular structure, then that theorem applies to everything with that structure.
 If we define a new structure as a special case of a parent structure, then all of the work that we've done to understand the parent structure applies to the child structure as well.

 Consider writing a program in Java where you define a method that accepts a "foo."
 Then you can write that function with the certainty that anything passed in will have access to all of foo's methods.
 When we write a proof about groups it's the same idea - regardless of the inner workings of the infinite different groups, we know that as long as we build the proof on the group axioms it will hold for all groups.